Eniii68/Template-HsH/csv/README.md

-# CSV folder (Comma Speeratet Values)
+# CSV folder (comma separate values)

 This folder is for measurement readings and other kinds of data collection.
-It is named *csv*, but you could also use different filetypes, even though the `.csv` type is the easiest to include in LaTex.
+It is named *CSV*, but you could also use different file types, even though the `.csv` type is the easiest to include in LaTeX.
-Keep in mind, that the config selts the ';' as the seperator, which is the german standart
+Keep in mind, that the config sets the `;` as the separator, which is the German standard

 # Export Excel to CSV

-Excel ist a gerate tool for collecting and doing calculation on measured data, but is not so good for using that data in other tools.
-That's why there is a VBA macro, that makes it super easy to export excel-sheets into separate CSV documents, which can be used in Latex and easily reexported on changes in the excel file.
+Excel is a great tool for collecting and doing calculation on measured data, but is not so good for using that data in other tools.
+That's why there is a VBA macro, that makes it super easy to export excel-sheets into separate CSV documents, which can be used in Latex and easily reexported on changes in the Excel file.